harding/old-docs-history-bitcoin.org/en/developer-guide.md

 [bitcoins]: #term-bitcoins "A primary accounting unit used in Bitcoin; 100 million satoshis"
 [block]: #term-block "A block of transactions protected by proof of work"
 [blocks]: #term-block "Blocks of transactions protected by proof of work"
-[block chain]: #the-bitcoin-block-chain "A chain of blocks with each block linking to the block that preceded; the most-difficult-to-recreate chain is The Block Chain"
+[block chain]: #block-chain "A chain of blocks with each block linking to the block that preceded; the most-difficult-to-recreate chain is The Block Chain"
 [block header]: #block-header "An 80-byte header belonging to a single block which is hashed repeatedly to create proof of work"
 [block header magic]: #term-block-header-magic "A magic number used to separate block data from transaction data on the P2P network"
 [block height]: #term-block-height "The number of chained blocks preceding this block"